Chukwubuikexo/Predicting_Heart_Disease_Using_ML/README.md

 # Predicting_Heart_Disease_Using_ML
-{
- "cells": [
-  {
-   "cell_type": "markdown",
-   "metadata": {},
-   "source": [
-    "# Predicting Heart Diesease Using ML\n",
-    "This projects aims to utilize various Python-based machine learning and data science libraries to build a machine learning model capable of predicting if a patient has heart disease or not based on their medical attributes\n", "\n",
+    "This projects aims to utilize various Python-based machine learning and data science libraries to build a machine learning model capable of predicting if a patient has heart disease or not based on their medical attributes

-    "# Data Source \n",
+  # Data Source -
-    "The Cleavland data from the UCI Machine Learning Repository. https://archive.ics.uci.edu/ml/datasets/heart+Disease\n", "\n",
+  "The Cleavland data from the UCI Machine Learning Repository. https://archive.ics.uci.edu/ml/datasets/heart+Disease\n",

     "# Data Features\n",
     "1. age - age in years\n",
     "2. sex - (1 = male; 0 = female)\n",